lmammino/loige.co/astro/src/content/posts/2016-11-26_my-universal-javascript-web-applications-talk-at-codemotion-milan-2016-2/index.md

   - node-js
   - javascript
   - react
+description: This blog post summarizes a talk about building a Universal JavaScript application with React given at Codemotion Milan 2016.
+It includes commentary for each slide, photos from Twitter, and a video recording.
+The post explains what Universal JavaScript is, its benefits, challenges, and walks through demo code to add server-side rendering and routing to a React app.
 ---

 Yesterday (25/11/2016) I had the pleasure of delivering a talk about Universal JavaScript at [Codemotion Milan 2016](http://milan2016.codemotionworld.com).
 It was a great fun and I was very happy to meet such a big pool of technology enthusiasts and professionals all in one places.
 I'm already looking forward for the next edition!